-This report is part of the ongoing study of the tākoketai/black petrel (Procellaria parkinsoni) on Aotea /Great Barrier Island that began in the 1995/1996 breeding season.
+This report is part of the ongoing study of the tākoketai/black petrel, Procellaria parkinsoni, on Great Barrier Island/Aotea that began in the 1995/1996 breeding season.

-During the 2023/24 breeding season 482 tākoketai study burrows were intensively monitored within the Mt Hobson/Hirakimata study area on Aotea.
+During the 2023/24 breeding season 482 tākoketai/black petrel study burrows were intensively monitored within the Mt Hobson/Hirakimata study area on Aotea/Great Barrier Island.

-There were 306 (63.5%) burrows occupied by breeding pairs, 58 (12%) occupied by non-breeding birds, and 118 (24.5%) were unoccupied at the time of check.
+There were 306 (63.5%) burrows occupied by breeding pairs, 58 (12%) occupied by non-breeding birds, and 118 (24.5%) were unoccupied.
 Overall, 222 chicks were produced from the study burrows representing a fledgling success rate of 72.5%, but five chicks were found to be below weight and smaller in size during the May chick banding trip, and most of these chicks were not expected to survive to fledging.
 This would further reduce overall breeding success to 70.9%.